Real-time tree search with pessimistic scenarios: Introduction

 In Pommerman, a team of two agents competes against another team of two agents on a board of $11\times 11$ grids (see Figure~\ref{fig:pommerman}~(a) for an initial configuration of the board).
 Each agent can observe only a limited area of the board, and the agents cannot communicate with each other.
 The goal of a team is to knock down all of the opponents.
 Towards this goal, the agents place bombs to destroy wooden walls and collect power-up items that might appear from those wooden walls, while avoiding flames and attacking opponents.
 See Figure~\ref{fig:pommerman}~(b) for an example of the board in the middle of the game.
 See \citet{pommerman} and the GitHub repository\footnote{ https://github.com/MultiAgentLearning/playground } for details of Pommerman.

-Although Pommerman has been developed recently (initial GitHub commit was Dec.~25, 2017), it has been gaining much attention as a benchmark of multi-agent study in the field of planning, game theory, and reinforcement learning \cite{MARLsurvey2018a,MARLsurvey2018b}.
+Although Pommerman has been developed recently (initial GitHub commit was Dec.~25, 2017), it has been gaining much attention as a benchmark of multi-agent study in the field of planning, game theory, and reinforcement learning \citep{MARLsurvey2018a,MARLsurvey2018b}.
 Prior to the one at NeurIPS 2018, the first competition was held on Jun.~3, 2018.
-The winning agent sets an intermediate goal with heuristics and performs depth-limited tree search to achieve that intermediate goal \cite{Zhou18}. \citet{backplay} propose a technique of imitation learning with curriculum and show that, by using the behavioral data of the winning agent, it can train an agent as strong as the winning agent.
+The winning agent sets an intermediate goal with heuristics and performs depth-limited tree search to achieve that intermediate goal \citep{Zhou18}. \citet{backplay} propose a technique of imitation learning with curriculum and show that, by using the behavioral data of the winning agent, it can train an agent as strong as the winning agent.

-While the community has made progress in developing strong agents for Pommerman, the level of those agents is not yet comparable to what has been achieved for backgammon \cite{backgammon}, Chess \cite{DeepBlue}, Atari video games \cite{DQN}, Poker \cite{Bowling15,BroSan17}, and Go \cite{AlphaZero}.
+While the community has made progress in developing strong agents for Pommerman, the level of those agents is not yet comparable to what has been achieved for backgammon \citep{backgammon}, Chess \citep{DeepBlue}, Atari video games \citep{DQN}, Poker \citep{Bowling15,BroSan19}, and Go \citep{AlphaZero}.
 Pommerman has its own difficulty that prohibits effective applications of existing approaches that have seen success in other games.
+For example, although deep reinforcement learning \citep{DQN} and planning methods \citep{LRG15} have seen success on Atari video games, they rely on the simulators of the video games at the phase of either learning or planning.
+These methods cannot be directly applied to (or less effective in) Pommerman, where opponents are not known in advance and cannot be simulated.